- Programs & People

 - Active Students

-Knox College meets University of Toronto standards in its faculty appointments and course requirements in its conjoint programs.
+Knox College meets University of Toronto standards in its faculty appointments and course requirements in its conjoint programs, and meets the University of Toronto’s Quality Assurance Process (UTQAP) standards through the Toronto School of Theology for all conjoint programs.
 It also conforms to University policy in its grading policies and procedures and in its academic discipline.
 Knox students have a right of appeal to the University in academic matters.

 Knox students who graduate from conjoint programs receive diplomas signed by the Principal, the Director of TST, and the Chancellor of the University of Toronto.
 Upon graduation, they become alumni/ae of Knox College and the University of Toronto.